learning-botman/wk-6-1-learning-botman/tests/Recommendation.md

 **PRIORITY:**<br>
 *Low*<br>
-*Using ISBN Number to search gives more option to user to find there desire books*<br>
+*Using ISBN Number to search gives users more option to find there desire books*<br>

 **ACCEPTANCE CRITERIA:**<br>
 *Search box activated to allow ISBN Number*